grinmorg/decentro/README.md

 # Decentro
 *the project is still development*

-> Decentro aspires to be a decentralized alternative to video broadcasting services.
+> Decentro aspires to be video broadcasting services.

 ## TODO:
 [ ] To complete HTML codding and transfer on Vue